Emerging civic leaders

-Coro’s neighborhood-based after-school program trains youth to become active citizens and assume leadership roles in their communities.
-Community Action Youth Fellows learn essential leadership skills, conduct interviews with community leaders, organize group projects, attend workshops, and experience site visits to better understand San Francisco’s city functions.
-Currently serving youth who live and/or attend school in San Francisco’s Districts 1, 7, and 11.
-We welcome applications from 8th – 12th grade youth.
+Coro’s neighborhood-based program trains youth to become active citizens and assume leadership roles in their communities.
+District Youth Fellows learn essential leadership and public speaking skills, conduct interviews with community leaders, organize group projects, gain community service opportunities, attend workshops, and better understand San Francisco’s city functions.
+Currently serving youth who live, attend school, or have a personal connection in San Francisco’s District 7.
+The 2023 Youth Leadership Academy will meet from March – May.
+We welcome applications from 9th – 12th grade youth.

-Community Action Youth Fellows will experience hands-on leadership training, conduct informational interviews with community and civic leaders, and will design and deliver a community action project.
+District Youth Fellows will experience hands-on leadership training, conduct informational interviews with community and civic leaders, and will design and deliver a community action project.
+Learnings include:

 - Enhanced leadership skills.